 - They express strong emotions for you in a very short space of time.

 - They ask you lots of questions about yourself but don’t tell you much about themselves.

-Check to make sure the profile picture looks realistic.
-Professional photos should be a red flag.
+Check the profile picture looks realistic.
+Professional photos should be a red flag - especially if they look like a model.
 Look for amateur photos and check if they have more than one.

 A helpful Which? member recommended using tineye.com to check the legitimacy of profile pictures on dating websites.